home | what's new | other sitescontact | about

 K. This truly is heaven.

-E. Sex and eroticism is very easy in the real marriage.
+E. Sex and eroticism are very easy in the real marriage.
 Coming together bodily, for Twins, is an outward expression of an inner oneness and harmony.
 It’s ten times, a hundred times, more pleasurable this way.

 K. I think this basis creates a super-delight for them because it taps into the mind and energies of Mother-Father God.
 It's an uber-pleasure totally unknown to John and Mary.